tmoynandy/node-rest-shop/README.md

 An e-commerce api written in Node-Express with MongoDB!

-Contains
+Features
 - User (Buyer & seller) Authentication with JWT
-- Add, Update, Delete Product(s) by Sellers
+- Sellers would be able Add, Update, Delete Product(s)
-- View & Manage inventory by sellers
+- Inventory can be viewed and managed by sellers for better operation
 - Buy products as buyer
-- Product search api
+- Product search API implemented for better search experience